BFpack contains a collection of functions for Bayesian

 hypothesis test is executed by default.
 For example, if x

-is a fitted regression model of class lm
+is a fitted regression model of class lm then posterior

 probabilities are computed of whether each separate coefficient is zero,